YottaDB/YDBDoc/MessageRecovery/errors.rst

 JNLSENDOPER, pid = aaaa : status = bbbb : jpc_status = cccc : jpc_status2 = dddd : iosb.cond = eeee

 Run Time Information: This message gives information on the process that encountered an error in YottaDB journaling and the error code encountered.
-This message is always followed by a YottaDB journaling error message that gives the error detail.
+This message is always followed by a YottaDB journaling error message that gives the details of the error.

 Action: Review the accompanying message(s) for additional information.